mendix/docs/content/releasenotes/data-hub/index.md

 #### Fixes

-* We fixed an issue that caused uploading a contract as a zip file to fail
+* We fixed an issue that caused uploading a contract as a ZIP file to fail.
-* We fixed an issue that occurred when searching and clicking on a popular dataset
+* We fixed an issue that occurred when searching for and then clicking a popular dataset.

 ### December 2nd, 2021